matthewkmayer/matthewkmayer.github.io/blag/content/post/how-much-testing.md

 ## Functional tests

 Testing the function of the code can be performed at the API layer.
 For backend HTTP services, this means using the HTTP calls the consumers of the service would call.
-Using an in-memory story instead of an external store such as a database means these can quickly run.
+Using an in-memory store instead of an external store such as a database means these can quickly run.
 100ms each should be an easy level to reach; 25ms is probably closer to what one should aim for.
 1,000 functional tests can run in 25 seconds with 25ms per test.

 ## Integration tests